-The Compliance and Customer Relations Team is responsible for ensuring that a Central Record of Authorisations is maintained.
+The Information Rights Team is responsible for ensuring that a Central Record of Authorisations is maintained.
 This must be updated whenever an authorisation is granted, reviewed, renewed or cancelled.
-These records should be securely retained for a period of three years from the ending of the authorisation, at which point they must be securely destroyed.
+These records should be securely retained for a period of six years from the ending of the authorisation, at which point they must be securely destroyed.
 It is necessary that the original hand signed (wet signature) authorisation is maintained within the Central Record of Authorisations, to provide a valid audit trail for court purposes.
-The Compliance and Customer Relations Team also retains copies of other RIPA forms such as those from the DWP where CEC staff are involved in surveillance but are not the lead officers.
 The Monitoring Officer should review and sign this Record on a quarterly basis.